Flowpoint Marketing

 Process

-The first step is a free lead audit.
+The first step is a free website audit.
 We review the lead path first, then map what should change now, what can wait, and what the work would look like if we move forward.

-The free lead audit, in three parts
+The free website audit, in three parts

 Same path every time: we understand your system, name the leaks, and give you a readout you can act on whether you hire us or not.